benjaminparry/benjaminparry.github.io/_collecting/thoughts/2017/03/dumbing-down-the-smartphone.md

 * Web browser (via Restrictions on an iPhone)
 * Anything installed to whittle away time

-I also moved all home entertainment apps like Netflix and iPlayer to the family iPad, having this seperate device for play lessens the tempation to pick up your phone.
+I also moved all home entertainment apps like Netflix and iPlayer to the family iPad, having this seperate device for entertainment lessens the tempation to interact with your phone.

 After a week or so of fighting the muscle memory of turning my phone on for no apparent reason, I began to pay it less attention.
 It no longer had to be within an arm’s length at all times, the battery lasted longer, I started reading books on public transport, and most importantly I had no reason to take it into the loo anymore!